snukneLeo/Homework1/README.md

 # HOMEWORK_1<br>ROS communication based example

-This file is part of homework and it is distributed under the terms of the GNU Lesser General Public License (Lesser GPL)

 Homework1 è un esercizio per casa in cui tre nodi comunicano tra loro attraverso il sistema operativo ROS<br>
 <html>
   <head>